 Even though grapes won’t continue to ripen after harvest, the fruit’s metabolic processes will continue.
 The grapes can absorb oxygen and excrete carbon dioxide after harvest.
 This causes starch in the grapes to turn into sugar and can make them go bad.
 It is important to be aware of this natural process during shipping.

-For this reason, it is important to make sure you have many warehouse locations around the U.S. if you intend to ship your grapes around the nation.
+For this reason, grape shippers benefit from having warehousing options in multiple areas if you intend to ship your grapes around the nation.
 This way, the transit time between the warehouse and the destination can be significantly reduced, and the grapes can arrive as fresh as possible.

 It is very important to be aware of fungus and bacteria when transporting grapes.
 In fact, fungus is one of the most common and obvious causes of grape deterioration when in storage and being transported.
-A fungus called Botrytis cinerea is a common cause of wine grape and table grape deterioration.
-Sometimes called Botrytis bunch rot, this fungus causes grapes to rot and covers them with a grey coating.
+A fungus called Botrytis cinerea is a common cause of grape deterioration.
+It causes grapes to rot and covers them with a gray coating.

 Another tactic used to try to control bacteria, fungi, and diseases is fumigation.
-Grapes that are selected for shipment are treated with a gas called Sulfur Dioxide to kill the Botrytis Cinerea that may have already infected the plant and protect against future contamination of the disease.
-Although the thought of fumigating produce for consumption sounds scary, it is not detrimental to the quality of the grapes or the health of the consumer.
+Grapes that are selected for shipment are treated with a gas called Sulfur Dioxide to kill the Botrytis cinerea that may have already infected the plant and protect against future contamination of the disease.
+This form of fumigation is not detrimental to the quality of the grapes or the health of the consumer.

 There are two main ways that grapes get fumigated with sulfur dioxide: Total Utilization and sulfur dioxide releasing pads.

-Fumigating grapes is a tricky process since they are a notoriously delicate fruit.
-The levels of sulfur dioxide used to fumigate grapes have to be carefully calculated since overexposure could ruin the quality of the grapes.
+Fumigating grapes is tricky due to their delicate nature.
+The levels of sulfur dioxide used during fumigation have to be carefully calculated, since overexposure could ruin the quality of the fruit.

 Signs that the grapes were overexposed to sulfur dioxide are:

-As an added benefit to sulfur dioxide fumigation, the process actually prevents the stems of the grapes (called the rachis) from turning brown, which makes the whole bunch look much more visually pleasing and marketable.
+As an added benefit to sulfur dioxide fumigation, the process actually prevents the stems of the grapes from turning brown, which makes the bunch look much more visually pleasing and marketable.

-Shipping costs are a major consideration for any producer or manufacturer, and it is one of the most important aspects of a business.
-Shipping your products around the U.S. and the world brings it to the consumers, so they can more readily make a purchase, and drive immense revenue.
+Freight costs are a major consideration for any producer or manufacturer.
+Shipping your products around the U.S. and the world brings it to consumers, so they can more readily make a purchase, and drive immense revenue.
 If you only sold locally, you would severely limit your potential revenue, so it is incredibly important for any growing business to expand into the realm of interstate shipping.

 Grapes must be shipped in a full truckload, or FTL, shipment.
-Because they must be kept cold during the shipping process, the container should not be opened until it reaches the destination, so it can keep its temperature.
+This is mostly because they must be kept at a specific temperature during the shipping process, and flavors from other produce may contaminate the grapes.
+Additionally, the container should not be opened until it reaches the destination to avoid temperature increases.
 This makes shipping grapes a little more expensive than shipping something like plastic trinkets, which can be shipped LTL.

 Some of the factors that are used to determine the cost of the shipment are:

-Unfortunately, because of those different factors influencing the price, the final cost of the shipment is impossible to state generally.
-Each shipment is going to be different.
-If you want to know the cost of your specific shipment, the best way to do that is to get a quote from a shipping company or a third-party logistics company, like R+L Global Logistics.
+If you want to know the cost of your specific shipment, the best way to do that is to get a quote from a shipping company or a third-party logistics company.

 R+L Global Logistics